tidyverse/tidyverse.org/content/blog/forcats-1-0-0/index.md

     </div>

-You can see the difference a little more clearly by looking at the underlying integer value of the factor.
-When the `NA` is stored in the levels, there's no missing value in the underlying integer values, because the value of level 3 is `NA`.
+You can see the difference a little more clearly by looking at the underlying integer values of the factor:

 <div class="highlight">